paglimo/beegfs-go/watch/README.md

-responsible for avoiding lost events due to the server it runs on rebooting/crashing for any reason, this will instead be handled by future changes to the BeeGFS metadata service to add an on-disk event buffer that will be used to recreate the BeeWatch in-memory buffer after a planned/unplanned restart.
+responsible for avoiding lost events due to the server it runs on rebooting/crashing for any reason, this will instead be handled by future changes to the BeeGFS metadata service to add an on-disk event buffer that will be used to recreate the Watch in-memory buffer after a planned/unplanned restart.
 When supported by subscribers it can also guarantee a particular event is only ever sent to a subscriber once.